 Membership & Leave Operations

-Voluntary leave and Owner role across namespaces, groups, and contexts
+Voluntary leave, owner-initiated removal, and role-scoped TEE self-purge across namespaces, groups, and contexts

 3 leaves